ALeXa-0009/ALeXa-0009/README.md

-- 👋 Hi, I’m ALeXa
+- 👀 Hi, I’m ALeXa
-- 👀 I’m interested in ...
+- I’m interested in ...
 Coding
-- 🌱 I’m currently learning ...
+- I’m currently learning ...
 JS and PY Script
-- 💞️ I’m looking to collaborate on ...
+- 🖤 I’m looking to collaborate with discord bot developing team
-- 📫 How to reach me ... ! `ALeXa🖤`#0009 (Discord Username)
+- 📫 How to reach me ... ! Λ L Σ X Λ🖤#0009 (Discord Username), itzalexa.09 (IG Username)

 <!---
 ALeXa-0009/ALeXa-0009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.